 1. Execute advance directive forms that are enforceable in your state, including a living will and durable power of attorney for health care.
 Note: the names used for these types of forms are different from state to state.
 Also, the enforceability of certain advance directives varies, depending on applicable state laws.

 If you are suffering a terminal illness or painful chronic disease, you may also want to get information about making a do not resuscitate order.
-See DNR Orders.
+This is an important step in letting your caregivers, medical professionals, and first responders know whether you want this type of treatment.
+For an overview of how a DNR order works, see DNR Orders.
 Consult a lawyer if you have questions about advance directives in your state.
-For links to free living will forms by state, see medical decision laws.
+For links to free living will forms by state, review the Pennyborn.com list of medical decision laws.

 2. Give a copy of your advance directives to your primary care doctor and any hospital where you plan to receive treatment.
 Follow their instructions for submitting advance directives to a health care provider.